mjdonovan410/TinyTitan-GravityExperiment/Construction_Info/README.md

 ------
 #### Parts for Frames
 ##### 80/20 Extrusion
+We ordered from a local distributor through the [80/20 Website](http://www.8020.net/)

 |Part # | Quantity | Name                         |
 |:-----:|:--------:|------------------------------|
 | 1010  |  3       | 1' 10 Series T-Slot          |